KUZMINAkr/KUZMINAkr/README.md

 ### Learning C# Backend & Planning to Learn Frontend (HTML/CSS/JS)

 Welcome to my GitHub!

-I am a beginning QA Engineer focused on **web and mobile application testing**, defect detection, and test documentation.
+🌟 Professional Summary
-I love exploring how applications work both from the user side (frontend/UI) and the internal logic (backend).
+Junior QA Engineer with strong attention to detail, solid understanding of web/mobile testing, and growing technical background (C#, Git, API basics).

-Currently I am studying **C# backend development**, and later I plan to learn **frontend (HTML, CSS, JavaScript)** to understand the full picture of how applications are built.
+I combine structured testing with curiosity, fast learning, and the ability to break things in the right way.

-This helps me grow toward a future role as a **strong technical QA / QA Automation / Full-Stack QA Engineer**.
+Open to Junior QA / QA Intern / QA Analyst roles (remote or hybrid).

 ---